mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ## Building python package

-We will also buld wheel package when all tests and code metrics was completed.
-Jekins will check internal variable `currentBuild.result`.
+We will also build wheel package when all tests and code metrics was completed.
+Jenkins will check internal variable `currentBuild.result`.
 If nothing changed or there was no failure, Jenkins will initialize `setup.py` script.
-When buuild process is finished Jenkins will archive `.whl`  file and store it for download.
+When build process is finished Jenkins will archive `.whl` file and store it for download.
 Blue Ocean and classical Jenkins create "Artifacts" page with all files marked to archivisation during pipeline run.

 {% highlight groovy %}